axeptio/sample-app-ios/README.md

 # Axeptio iOS SDK

 Welcome to the **Axeptio** iOS SDK Samples project!
-This repository demonstrates how to implement the Axeptio Android SDK in your mobile applications.
+This repository demonstrates how to implement the Axeptio iOS SDK in your mobile applications.

 ## Overview